europeana/europeana-dev-guides/README.md

 ## License

-Software written by and on behalf of the Europeana Foundation is licensed under the EUPL v1.2.
+Licensed under the EUPL v1.2.

 For the text of the license in English, see [LICENSE.txt](LICENSE.txt).